|Value||Eligibility||Open date||Close date|

 a.
 Established in 2004 and funded by the Tom Austin Bequest, the Tom Austen Brown Honours Scholarship in Archaeology will provide support to students undertaking honours studies in First Nations archaeology at the University of Sydney.

 a.
-The Scholarship will be offered subject to the applicant having an unconditional offer of admission or currently enrolled in full-time or part-time in one of the following degrees within the Faculty of Arts and Social Sciences at the University of Sydney:
+The Scholarship will be offered subject to the applicant having an unconditional offer of admission or currently enrolled in one of the following degrees within the Faculty of Arts and Social Sciences at the University of Sydney:

 I. Bachelor of Arts (Honours) or

 b.
 Applicants honours research area must be Archaeology.